Alex de Minaur's Success and Achievements in Timeline

 2020: Won Cincinnati Masters Doubles Title

-In 2020, Alex de Minaur, partnered with Pablo Carreño Busta, won the Cincinnati Masters doubles title, defeating Jamie Murray and Neal Skupski in the final.
+In 2020, at the Cincinnati Masters, Alex de Minaur (partnered with Pablo Carreño Busta) won the doubles title, defeating Jamie Murray and Neal Skupski in the final.

 In 2021, Alex de Minaur started his season by winning his fourth ATP singles title at the Antalya Open.
-He also represented Australia at the 2021 ATP Cup, where he lost both of his matches.
+Playing for Australia at the 2021 ATP Cup, he lost both of his matches to Roberto Bautista Agut and Stefanos Tsitsipas.

-In December 2022, Alex de Minaur made his United Cup debut for Australia, securing a victory against Rafael Nadal, his biggest career win at the time.
+In December 2022, Alex de Minaur made his United Cup debut for Australia, securing a victory against Rafael Nadal.

 2022: Won Atlanta Open

-In March 2023, Alex de Minaur won his seventh overall and first ATP 500 title at the Mexican Open, defeating Tommy Paul.
-Consequently, on March 6, 2023, he returned to the top 20 in the rankings.
+In March 2023, De Minaur won his seventh overall and first ATP 500 title at the Mexican Open, defeating Tommy Paul.

-In January 2024, Alex de Minaur competed in the United Cup, securing a win against Taylor Fritz and upsetting Novak Djokovic.
+In January 2024, Alex de Minaur competed in the United Cup, where he achieved victories against Taylor Fritz and Novak Djokovic, contributing to Australia's advancement to the semifinals.
 He also reached the fourth round of the 2024 Australian Open.
-He became the first Australian man to enter the world's top 10 since Lleyton Hewitt in 2006, and held the position for two weeks till 29 January 2024.
+He became the first Australian man to enter the world's top 10 since Lleyton Hewitt in 2006, and held the position for two weeks till January 29, 2024.

-June 2024: Rosmalen Open Win and Career High Ranking
+June 2024: ATP Tour Singles Title and Career High Ranking

-In June 2024, Alex de Minaur won his ninth ATP Tour singles title at the Rosmalen Open against Sebastian Korda.
-He also reached a career-high ranking of world No. 7 on 17 June 2024.
+In June 2024, Alex de Minaur won his ninth ATP Tour singles title at the Rosmalen Open and reached a career-high world No. 7 ranking on June 17, 2024.

-In 2024, de Minaur and team Australia advanced to the semifinals of the United Cup, with de Minaur winning against 3 top 10 players, including world No. 1 Novak Djokovic.
+In 2024, Alex de Minaur and team Australia were much more successful, advancing to the semifinals, helped by de Minaur winning against 3 top 10 players, including world No. 1 Novak Djokovic.

 2025: ATP 500 Tournament Success

-In 2025, following Wimbledon, Alex de Minaur reached the final of the Washington Open and then won the title, marking his tenth overall and third ATP 500 title, returning him to the top 10 in the rankings.
+In 2025, Alex de Minaur reached the final of the Washington Open and won his tenth overall and third ATP 500 title, returning to the top 10 in the rankings.